-Perhaps one of the first things you'll want to determine is what level of government you want to work for.
-At each level -- local, state and federal -- there are plenty of opportunities in both uniformed and criminal investigative agencies, each with its own pros and cons.
+Perhaps one of the first things you'll want to determine is the level of government you want to work for.
+Each law enforcement level—local, state, and federal—offers plenty of opportunities in both uniformed and criminal investigative agencies, each with its own pros and cons.

 Local Law Enforcement Jobs